 Punitive damages are uncommon, but they may be awarded if:

 Since insurance companies will not pay punitive damages, it is harder to collect them.
 Further, defendants often file appeals to drag out the collection of them.
-Your personal injury attorney is the best person to determine whether it is appropriate to pursue punitive damages in your case and determine a strategy to collect them if it is.
+Your Los Angeles slip and fall attorney is the best person to determine whether it is appropriate to pursue punitive damages in your case and determine a strategy to collect them if it is.